Principal Investigator

 2) Development of novel approaches to explore the genetic architecture modulating the rate of disease progression of AD.
 To achieve this goal, the division leads the largest European initiative dedicated exclusively to genetic research on disease progression in early stages of AD, i.e., mild cognitive impairments (MCI, ~9,000 cases).
 In this context, the division is establishing state-of-the-art analytical methods to model and analyze longitudinal phenotypes combined with genetic data.

-Our successes: Combining existing datasets, our group has been crucially involved in several international efforts leading to the identification of several new genetic loci modulating the risk of Alzheimer’s disease.
+Combining existing datasets, our group has been crucially involved in several international efforts leading to the identification of several new genetic loci modulating the risk of Alzheimer’s disease.
 Importantly, we have also defined that a genetic risk variant for Alzheimer’s disease is also modulating the speed with which the disease progress over time.
 Beyond genetics, our group has also participated in the identification of novel blood and cerebrospinal fluid proteins and metabolites that might serve as biomarkers for Alzheimer’s disease.
 All these findings have clear translational potential for early detection and prevention strategies for Alzheimer’s disease.